serenay7/serenay7.github.io/README.md

 Hi, I'm Serenay.
-I'm an Industrial Engineering student at [METU](https://www.metu.edu.tr/).
-I also volunteer at [METU Artificial Intelligence Society](https://odtuyzt.github.io/#).
+I'm a senior Industrial Engineering student at METU.
+This is my personal website.

-This is a personal website to further explain my interests and studies.
+I'll graduate in June 2024 and I'm looking for a full time job.
+I think I might be a good fit for your team!